flerka/adventofcode-2021/README.md

-Advent of code 2021 solved with C#.
+[Advent of code 2021](https://adventofcode.com/2021) - all tasks are solved with C#.